planetarysoftware/TSC/BasePolicies/Governance.md

 Modifications of the contents of the *[insert WG repo]* repository are made on a collaborative basis.
-Anybody with a GitHub account may propose a modification via pull request and it will be considered by the project Collaborators.
+Anybody with a GitHub account may propose a modification via pull request and it will be considered by the WG Collaborators.
 All pull requests must be reviewed and accepted by a Collaborator with sufficient expertise who is able to take full responsibility for the change.
 In the case of pull requests proposed